vcflib/vcflib/README.md

 - python
 - perl

+Make sure the `zig` tool is in the `PATH`.
-The zig dependency is for [vcfcreatemulti](./doc/vcfcreatemulti.md) that can be run after vcfwave to combine overlapping records.
-More on zig can be found in the [README](./src/zig/README.md).
+The `zig` dependency is for the recently upgraded [vcfcreatemulti](./doc/vcfcreatemulti.md) that can be run after vcfwave to combine overlapping records.
+More on `zig` can be found in the souce code [README](./src/zig/README.md).

 ### Using a different htslib